 Louisiana law allows a governmental body that has jurisdiction over property that has been adjudicated for more than three years to sell the property for a public purpose.
 The property is sold with the intention of restoring it to the property tax rolls.

-The Parish is authorized to only sell property that has been adjudicated since January 1, 1975, which is defined as immovable property on which the property taxes were not paid and which was not purchased at the subsequent tax sale and considered surplus or no longer needed by the Parish
+The Parish is authorized to only sell a property that has been adjudicated since January 1, 1975, which is defined as an immovable property on which the property taxes were not paid and which was not purchased at the subsequent tax sale and considered surplus or no longer needed by the Parish for a public purpose.

-Properties adjudicated to the Parish are sold with the intention of restoring them to the property tax roles.
+Failure to Pay Delinquent Taxes Properties adjudicated to the Parish are sold with the intention of restoring them to the property tax rolls.
 The right of way section, working with the Office of the Parish Attorney, has taken the lead role to assure that back taxes are collected in Caddo Parish.
 If delinquent taxes are not paid, properties are subject to be sold.

-The Caddo Parish Commission does not maintain a listing of adjudicated property nor do we provide large maps identifying such locations.
-The Caddo Parish Assessor’s Office located in the Caddo Parish Courthouse is responsible for discovery, listing, and valuing all property in Caddo Parish for ad valorem tax purposes.
-The Assessor’s Office maintains an online property search database which can help aid in locating adjudicated property.
+Listing of Adjudicated Properties The Caddo Parish Commission does not maintain a listing of adjudicated property nor do we provide large maps identifying such locations.
+The Caddo Parish Assessor’s Office located in the Caddo Parish Courthouse is responsible for the discovery, listing, and valuing all property in Caddo Parish for ad valorem tax purposes.
+The Assessor’s Office maintains an online property search database that can help aid in locating adjudicated property.
 For more information on gaining access to this site and annual subscription cost, please contact the Assessor’s Office at (318) 226-6701.